hillnz/sounds-proxy/README.md

 # sounds-proxy

-Proxy server for BBC Sounds podcasts.
-Opens access to episodes which are normally exclusive to the platform so that they can be accessed via other podcast applications.
+A proxy server for BBC Sounds podcasts.
+Opens access to episodes which are normally exclusive to the BBC Sounds so that they can be accessed via other podcast applications.

 ## Build